scipy/scipy/doc/source/tutorial/ndimage.rst

     shape and type.

-    The :func:`shift` function returns a shifted version of the input, using spline interpolation of the requested *order*.
+    The :obj:`shift` function returns a shifted version of the input, using spline interpolation of the requested *order*.

-    The :func:`zoom` function returns a rescaled version of the input, using spline interpolation of the requested *order*.
+    The :obj:`zoom` function returns a rescaled version of the input, using spline interpolation of the requested *order*.

-    The :func:`rotate` function returns the input array rotated in the plane defined by the two axes given by the parameter *axes*, using spline interpolation of the requested *order*.
+    The :obj:`rotate` function returns the input array rotated in the plane defined by the two axes given by the parameter *axes*, using spline interpolation of the requested *order*.
 The angle must be given in degrees.
 If *reshape* is true, then the size of the output array is